manjhicodecraft/manjhicodecraft/README.md

 ### 🌱 EcoCode Hackathon | New Delhi
 ♻️ Collaborated with a team to build innovative technology solutions addressing sustainability and environmental challenges.
 ### 🥇 Navonmesh Hackathon
-🏛️ Participated in the innovation challenge organized in collaboration with **RNTU** and **SCOPE University**, building practical solutions for real-world problems.
+🏛️ Participated in the innovation challenge organized in collaboration with **RNTU** and **SCOPE University** building practical solutions for real-world problems.
 ### 💡 HackPrix Hackathon | Hyderabad
 🚀 Built innovative software solutions under strict timelines while collaborating with a multidisciplinary team at **Lord Institute of Engineering & Technology**.
 ### ⚡ RNTU Tech-Fest Hackathon